spattisson/zaproxy/Downloads.md

 It requires Java 7 to run<br>

 <h3>Latest Versions</h3>
-The following URL contains XML with links to latest ZAP release files: https://raw.githubusercontent.com/zaproxy/zap-admin/master/ZapVersions.xml
+We maintain a page containing XML with links to latest ZAP release files: https://raw.githubusercontent.com/zaproxy/zap-admin/master/ZapVersions.xml<br>
 You can use this to automatically pull down the latest ZAP release for the platform you need.
+ZAP uses similar URLs when checking for updates.<br>
+These are version specific and define the add-on on the ZAP Marketplace for that release stream.<br>
+The 2.4 release stream uses: https://raw.githubusercontent.com/zaproxy/zap-admin/master/ZapVersions-2.4.xml<br>
+The development code uses: https://raw.githubusercontent.com/zaproxy/zap-admin/master/ZapVersions-dev.xml<br>
+At the moment these files are the same, but it does allow us to maintain different versions of add-ons for different versions of ZAP, if we need to support this in the future.

 <h3>ZAP Workspace</h3>
 You can now import ZAP projects into Eclipse using just one URL.